mlcb-thu/GEM-FISH/README.md

 Installation

-1- Create a folder and let its name "GEM-FISH"

-2- Put all the Matlab scripts in the folder GEM-FISH
+1- Download the program and extract it to the folder "GEM-FISH-master"

-3- Extract the two zip files "GEM-FISH_TAD-conformations.zip" and "GEM-FISH_TAD-level-resolution.zip" in the folder GEM-FISH
+2- Extract the two zip files "GEM-FISH_TAD-conformations.zip" and "GEM-FISH_TAD-level-resolution.zip" in the folder GEM-FISH-master

-4- Add GEM-FISH to your Matlab path
+3- Add GEM-FISH-master to your Matlab path

 Example for usage: